AfDB Undertakes Supervision Mission on Water and Sanitation Projects in Kenya

-As part of the program, the delegation carried out a field visit to Marsabit Water and Sewerage Projects.
+As part of the program, the delegation carried out a field visit on 26th September 2025 to Marsabit County, where they toured the Water and Sewerage Projects.

-Marsabit Water Supply (Bakuli Dam): The project is substantially complete and already supplying over 1,200 m³ of clean water daily to community members.
-This intervention is a critical step toward reducing water scarcity in the region and improving residents’ quality of life.
+Marsabit Water Supply (Bakuli 4 Dam): The project is substantially complete and already supplying over 1,200 m³ of clean water daily to community members.
+This intervention is a critical step towards addressing water scarcity challenges in Marsabit town and its environs, thereby improving residents’ quality of life.

 Marsabit Sewerage Project: Currently 90% complete, this flagship initiative is designed to enhance access to improved sanitation services for the people of Marsabit.
 Once finalized, it will ensure safer waste management and contribute to a healthier environment for the growing urban population.

-Through collaborative efforts between the Government of Kenya, AfDB, and implementing Agencies, significant progress continues to be made in strengthening water supply and sanitation systems across the country.
+Through collaborative efforts between the Government of Kenya, African Development Bank (AfDB), and implementing Agencies (TWWDA & NWWDA), significant progress continues to be made in strengthening water supply and sanitation systems across the country.

 These projects underscore a shared commitment to delivering sustainable water and sanitation solutions that improve livelihoods, safeguard public health, and support socio-economic development in Kenya’s towns.